SomdattaNag/Security-Screening-System/README.md

 Traditional security checkpoints (e.g., airports, hotels, event venues) rely heavily on manual ID verification and human surveillance, which are time-consuming and prone to human error, vulnerable to identity fraud, forged documents, and look-alikes, inefficient in detecting wanted, banned, or high-risk individuals in real-time.
 Given the increasing need for automated, intelligent surveillance systems, there is a strong demand for a non-intrusive, reliable, and scalable solution to screen individuals based on biometric identity especially facial recognition without interrupting regular flow.

 # Proposed Solution
 A real-time security screening system, using face recognition with OpenCV.
 The system aims to scan individuals via a webcam at check- points (e.g., hotels, airports).
-If a person’s face matches an entry in the system’s dataset of known threats, runaway criminals or wanted individuals, the system triggers a threat alarm and sends message & phone alert to authorities based on the level of threat.
+If a person’s face matches an entry in the system’s dataset of known threats, runaway criminals or wanted individuals, the system triggers a threat alarm and sends messages & phone alert to authorities based on the level of threat.
 Otherwise, a safe alarm is triggered, allowing them to proceed.

 # Contributors and Learning Resources
 As of July 2025, this project is a part of GirlScript Summer of Code 2025.
 Please read the Readme File carefully for understanding the  project workflow.
 For contribution tips and extended documentation, see the [Learn Guide](./learn.md).